BMW 3 Series saloon - Interior & comfort

 The infotainment system is further enhanced by BMW's "Intelligent Personal Assistant".
 This voice-controlled software package responds to voice commands, allowing you to adjust the temperature, set a navigation destination or change the media you're listening to via Amazon Alexa for Android or Siri for iPhones by voice.
 Apple CarPlay connectivity is also incorporated, with 'over the air' software updates supported to keep things running smoothly.
 Your phone can also double as a 'digital key' to set certain features remotely, as well as open the doors and switch the lights on.

-Trim levels are SE, Sport, M Sport and M Sport Pro Edition and despite what you may have heard about BMWs, even the entry-level trim is well equipped.
-The aforementioned 10.25-inch screen offers sat nav and Apple CarPlay, there's DAB radio, front and rear parking sensors, LED headlights, cruise control, a reversing camera, three-zone climate control and auto headlights and wipers.
+Trim levels are SE Pro, Sport Pro, M Sport and M Sport Pro Edition and even the entry-level trim is well equipped.
+The aforementioned 10.25-inch screen offers sat nav and Apple CarPlay, there's DAB radio, front and rear parking sensors, LED headlights, cruise control, cloth-trimmed seats, a reversing camera, three-zone climate control and auto headlights and wipers.

-Sport adds leather upholstery and heated sports seats, while M Sport and M Sport Pro cars get styling upgrades to make them really stand out.
+Sport Pro adds leather upholstery and heated sports seats, while M Sport and M Sport Pro Edition cars get ‘BMW M’ inspired styling upgrades to make them really stand out.
 Interior trim is upgraded and there's a sports steering wheel and black headlining.

 Options include a 'Driving Assistant Professional' package that brings a semblance of semi-autonomous driving ability with a view to reducing driver workload.
 It allows the adaptive cruise control and steering assist systems to operate together, following traffic or retaining a set speed, while maintaining a road position between clearly marked lanes at speeds above 37mph.